-PORTLAND, Ore. — Multnomah County has two commission seats on the ballot in the 2024 election, along with a handful of local measures and races.
+There are also a handful of local races and ballot measures on the ballot across the county.
 KGW has you covered for the most up-to-date results for each race, starting with the first round of ballots at 8 p.m.
 Tuesday.

 The races for Portland mayor and Portland city council are not listed in the Portland section of this story because they'll be covered in separate stories.
 The results below are not final and will update as more ballots are counted.
 Ballots in Oregon can still be counted if they arrive up to a week after Election Day as long as they are postmarked on or before Election Day.